No Hockey Night in Canada, there was no CBC

 The War of 1812 (1812-1815) is one of the most popular wars to ever grace North America.
 The Americans think they won it, the Canadians think they won it, and the British have no idea they fought in it.
 It's also one of the Americas' more unusual wars: It's called the War of 1812—but it lasted nearly three years.
 America's casus belli for declaring war on Britain was the latter's forced conscription of American sailors to fight in The Napoleonic Wars.
 The war's most famous battle was fought weeks after the ink on the peace treaty was dry.
-In the United States, it has been called the Second Revolutionary War.
+In the United States, it has been called the Second Revolutionary War, partly because it marked the only other war in history where America and Britain were the principal opposing belligerents and partly because it marked the spilling over of nearly three decades of post-Revolution tensions between the two nations.
 In Canada it is remembered as the war in which Canadians stopped the U.S. from trying to conquer them.
 The British don't even remember it happened—and when they do, it's usually to gloat about burning the White House down, something for which Canadians tend to take credit more often than not.

 The exact causes of the war, as you might expect, are disputed by historians.
 One view, more popular in past decades, is that the casus belli of "Free Trade and Sailor's Rights" was merely a cover for American desires to conquer British and Spanish North America—that is, modern-day Canada and the state of Florida.
 Certainly some of the "War Hawks" desired this, but there were other factors—Britain had a long-term goal of establishing a Native American buffer state in modern-day Ohio, Indiana, and Michigan.
 However meager it might have been, British support for Native American raids made Anglo-American relations worse, and encouraged the view that the only way to get the the raids to stop would be to kick the British out of North America.